canonical-web-and-design/tutorials.ubuntu.com/tutorials/packaging/create-your-first-snap/create-your-first-snap.md

 ## A snap is made of parts
 Duration: 3:00

-positive
-: *Lost or starting from here?*
-This [snapshot][step3] shows what your directory should look like at this point.

 Let's add another part to make the snap a bit more interesting.
 In the 'parts' definition, make an addition: